gartenkralle/mailcheck-plus-plus/README.md

 ## 🙌 Acknowledgements

-This project is based on the original [Mailcheck](https://github.com/mailcheck/mailcheck) by Kicksend.
+This project is based on the original [Mailcheck](https://github.com/mailcheck/mailcheck) by derrickko.
 Licensed under the MIT License.

 ## 📃 License